Contents

 All that said, and back to the heart of the question, the way we come up with good solutions is with an intense give and take.

-Designers often have insights based on deep understanding of our users and their behaviors that lead us in a different direction in terms of the problem we’re solving, or our approach to the problem.
+Designers often have insights based on deep understanding of our users and their behaviors that lead us in a different direction in terms of the opportunity we’re pursuing, or our approach to the problem/opportunity.
 These insights will often have big impact on value, and indirect impacts on things like performance.

 Similarly, strong engineers have deep insights into the enabling technology that often leads us to entirely different solutions to the problems we were assigned, often much better than anything the product manager, the designer, the growth product manager, or especially the customer could have imagined.